 Members can be a number of different types.
 In fact, Structural 3D actually has a current total of 6 member types.
 At the moment, we will look into the two types of members as these are fundamental member types for modelling in general.
 There are two main member types in Structural 3D: normal and continuous members.
 This discussion will be more in-depth with how they are both handled by the SkyCiv solver, as well as the advantages of using one from the other.

 Normal members are elements that are treated ‘normally’ in the sense that the members are analysed in the traditional sense.

-In this case, the nodes are clearly not connected as the two members do not share a common node, but they should be connected because the node of the second member is along the path of the first member.
+In this case shown below, the nodes are clearly not connected as the two members do not share a common node.
+Realistically they should be connected because the node of the second member (column) is along the path of the first member (beam).

 Continuous members, on the other hand, are very useful when it comes to increasing the efficiency in modelling.
 Continuous members reduce the number of members required to make a similar model with normal members.
 This directly impacts the amount of loads that will be present in your project. e.g., Loading a continuous member with a distributed load vs loading each normal member with a distributed load.

-When it comes to design, continuous members shine for reinforced concrete beams as they are intended to behave monolithically.
+When it comes to design, continuous members are great for reinforced concrete beams as they are intended to behave monolithically.
 As a span does not usually change its cross-section in-between, it is also useful in identifying the required steel section for a particular span.
 For example, continuous members are almost always recommend when designing girders or members that frame into them, i.e., floor or roof framing.